fujicoin/fujicoin-22.0/doc/fujicoin-conf.md

-# `bitcoin.conf` Configuration File
+# `fujicoin.conf` Configuration File

-The configuration file is used by `bitcoind`, `bitcoin-qt` and `bitcoin-cli`.
+The configuration file is used by `fujicoind`, `fujicoin-qt` and `fujicoin-cli`.

 All command-line options (except for `-?`, `-help`, `-version` and `-conf`) may be specified in a configuration file, and all configuration file options (except for `includeconf`) may also be specified on the command line.
 Command-line options override values set in the configuration file and configuration file options override values set in the GUI.

-Changes to the configuration file while `bitcoind` or `bitcoin-qt` is running only take effect after restarting.
+Changes to the configuration file while `fujicoind` or `fujicoin-qt` is running only take effect after restarting.

 ## Configuration File Format